1. General

 also on Bunaken.
 Before all the local "Cap Tikus " which

-the island can easily afford it.
-Therefore you
+on the island can easily afford it.
+Therefore you will often

-will often meet there drunk guys especially in the evening.
-Do
+meet there drunk guys especially in the evening.
+Do never

 - Do not have any garments hung in the bathroom